2018 Annual Message From The Chair

-Our clinical services continue their traditional double-digit growth annually – a trend which has been sustained annually for over a decade.
-Our focus is on high-quality tertiary care of complex diseases in the head and neck region.
+Our clinical services continue their traditional growth annually – a trend which has been sustained annually for over a decade.
+Our focus is on high quality tertiary care of complex diseases in the head and neck region.
 We have 8 clinical divisions: facial plastics, head & neck surgery, laryngology, otology/neurotology, pediatric, rhinology, sleep surgery, and comprehensive ENT.
 Space does not permit a full accounting of our areas of expertise, but I will highlight a few noteworthy examples.

 Our clinical programs are housed in a number of locations.
 Laryngology, rhinology, facial plastic surgery, and comprehensive ENT are all housed in our departmental home building at 801 Welch Road on the Stanford campus.
 Our head and neck surgery program occupies most of the 3rd floor of the Blake-Wilbur building adjacent to our home building.
 Across the street are our pediatric clinics at the Mary Johnson Center with additional pediatric clinic space in Los Gatos.
 Otology/neurotology and pediatric otology are situated at the Stanford Ear Institute at Watson Court and sleep surgery at our Redwood City satellite.

-In our Head & Neck Surgery Division, Chief Chris Holsinger leads our innovative transoral robotic program in which he is joined by Drs.
+In our Head & Neck Surgery Division Chief, Chris Holsinger, leads our innovative transoral robotic program in which he is joined by Drs.
 Damrose, Capasso, and Sirjani.
 Lisa Orloff heads our very active thyroid-parathyroid program and is internationally renowned for her expertise in ultrasound.
 She is joined in head and neck endocrine surgery by Drs.
 Sunwoo and Holsinger.
 Dr. Davud Sirjani focuses on salivary gland surgery while Dr. John Sunwoo has special expertise in melanoma.
 Vasu Divi and Eben Rosenthal expertly perform microvascular free flap reconstructions.
 Michael Kaplan is our highly versatile, extremely busy, senior head and neck cancer surgeon.
 Speech therapist Ann Kearny provides care for post-laryngectomy voice restoration patients and Heather Starmer supports patients with swallowing disorders.

 In our Rhinology Division, Chief Peter Hwang is constantly surrounded by international observation and our residents have begun calling it the “Hwangterage.”
 Peter has a busy practice of complex endoscopic sinus surgery, often taking on the most challenging cases.
-Both he and Drs.
+Both he, Drs.
 Jayakar Nayak and Zara Patel collaborate with neurosurgical colleagues on minimally invasive endoscopic skull base surgery including a substantial census of pituitary tumors.
 Dr. Nayak helped to develop a transnasal approach to the odontoid.
 The Stanford Sinus Center provides integrated care including cone beam CT imaging and allergic management by allergy specialists on site.

 In our Sleep Surgery Division, Chief Robson Capasso tackles a wide variety of procedures to alleviate obstructive sleep apnea and snoring.
 Dr. Capasso is especially sophisticated in management of sleep disorders as he is dual trained in sleep medicine and sleep surgery.
-His colleague Dr. Stanley Liu, an MD/DDS oral surgeon specializes in reconstruction of the facial skeleton, such as maxillomandibular advancement, to open severe constrained upper airways.
+His colleague Dr. Stanley Liu, an MD/DDS oral surgeon specializes in reconstruction of the facial skeleton, such a maxillomandibular advancement, to open severe constrained upper airways.

 Biomedical Innovations Building

-The New Stanford and Stanford Children's Hospitals
+The New Stanford Health Care and Stanford Children's Hospitals

 Global Health Programs

 We have an ongoing collaboration between with the University of Zimbabwe.
 Peter Koltai and Lisa Orloff are the most recent faculty members to visit (we have sent a total of 5 faculty members.)
 Our goal is to send 1-2 faculty members a year.
-The Chief of their program (Clemence Chidziva) visited Stanford in 2015 and two University of Zimbabwe OHNS junior faculty visited us this past summer and two more are coming in summer 2017.
-These learning experiences have been funded by the Stanford Center for Innovation in Global Health, the department, and the Koltai family.
+With local faculty and supported by an American donor, Dr Koltai has been creating the countries first pediatric OHNS center.

 Please email me at email@example.com and we can set up a time for a chat and a tour.

-— Robert K. Jackler, MD Sewall Professor & Chair (December 10, 2016)
+— Robert K. Jackler, MD Sewall Professor & Chair (December 1, 2017)